 This is based on the practical assumption that the anomaly might be corrected and the pressure rise in the line abated before there is a need to discharge the line's entire capacity.
-By setting this increment the damage that may occur when one valve is discharged is considered to be less if that is a partial discharge of the line.
-If one valve is chosen to relive the entire line capacity it may have a disastrous effect from that occasional load, so incremental discharges are preferred.
+By setting this increment, the damage that may occur when one valve is discharged is considered to be less if there is a partial discharge of the line.
+If one valve is chosen to relieve the entire line capacity, there may be disastrous effects from that occasional load, so incremental discharges are preferred.